 Each day includes the same mix of components, which your child’s group leaders will customize in real-time response to the group’s needs, likes and dislikes.
 These building blocks include:

-Summer 2019 brings an exciting new change in the form of Skills Mastery.
-This year, in place of open-ended weekly themes to guide our activities, campers will be given opportunities to learn and develop a wonderful variety of hands-on skills that they may never have tried before:
+Summer 2020 will feature an exciting Skills Mastery built into the theme of each week.
+Campers will be given opportunities to learn and develop a wonderful variety of hands-on skills that they may never have tried before:

 Skill of the week: Orienteering